311zzb/gitlet/gitlet-design.md

        Special case: make sure there is no `.gitlet` directory before the init command.
 Implemented for testing purposes.
     2. `private static void writeTestFile(String fileName, String content)` Write content into a designated file name.
 Overwriting or creating file as needed.
+    3. `private static void deleteTestFile(String fileName)` Delete the file with the designated name.
-    3. `private static String readTestFile(String fileName)` Read the designated file as String and return it.
+    4. `private static String readTestFile(String fileName)` Read the designated file as String and return it.
-    4. `private static void deleteDirectory(File directoryToBeDeleted)` Delete a directory recursively.
+    5. `private static void deleteDirectory(File directoryToBeDeleted)` Delete a directory recursively.

 ## Algorithms